Sequential Tests of Multiple Hypotheses Controlling False Discovery and Nondiscovery Rates: Control of FDR and FNR

 \subsection{The Sequential BH Procedure Controlling FDR and FNR}

-This procedure is defined in terms of its stages of sampling, between which null hypotheses are accepted or rejected.
-Let $\mI_j$ denote the indices of the active hypotheses (i.e., the hypotheses that have not been rejected yet) at the beginning of the $j$th stage of sampling, and let $n_j$ denote the cumulative sample size of the active data streams at the end of the $j$th stage of sampling.
-Accordingly, set $\mI_1=[K]$ and $n_0=0$.
+The Sequential BH Procedure is defined iteratively by defining its $j$th stage of sampling ($j=1,2,\ldots$), between which null hypotheses are accepted or rejected.
+Let $\mI_j$ denote the indices of the active null hypotheses (i.e., the null hypotheses that have not been accepted or rejected yet) at the beginning of the $j$th stage of sampling, let $a_j$ (resp.\ $r_j$) be the number of null hypotheses that have been accepted (resp.\ rejected) at the beginning of the $j$th stage of sampling, and let $n_j$ denote the cumulative sample size of the active data streams at the end of the $j$th stage of sampling.
+Accordingly, set $\mI_1=[K]$, $a_1=r_1=0$, and $n_0=0$.
 The $j$th stage of sampling ($j=1,2,\ldots$) proceeds as follows.

 \begin{enumerate} \item Sample the active data streams $\{X_n^{(k)}\}_{k\in\mI_j, \; n>n_{j-1}}$ until $n$ equals